rogyizac/data-science-portfolio/README.md

 ## Professional Experience
 **Data Scientist @ Accenture AI (_April 2021 - June 2022_)**
-- Accomplished a 10-15% improvement in demand forecast accuracy for a CPG client by **forecasting** algorithms using a Transformers net package and integrated them into **Azure Databricks** Data Science workflow
+- **Accomplished a 10-15% improvement in demand forecast accuracy** for a CPG client by forecasting algorithms using a Transformers net package and integrated them into **Azure Databricks** Data Science workflow
-- Accelerated decision-making by 70% for a CPG client and enhanced supply chain visibility through the design and development of **Power BI** dashboards and Azure data pipelines.
+- **Accelerated decision-making by 70%** for a CPG client and enhanced supply chain visibility through the design and development of **Power BI** dashboards and Azure data pipelines.
 Leveraged **Databricks (PySpark, SparkSQL), DataFactory, Synapse, and Tabular models** for data processing and storage

 **Senior Data Analyst @ Accenture AI (_April 2020 - March 2021_)**
-- Engineered and integrated tree-based ML algorithms for **demand forecasting**, in collaboration with cross-functional teams for a Home Appliances client on **Google Cloud**.
+- Engineered and integrated **tree-based ML algorithms** for **demand forecasting**, in collaboration with cross-functional teams for a Home Appliances client on **Google Cloud**.
 Enhanced accuracy by 5% over demand planner levels using Random Forest, XGBoost, CatBoost, and LightGBM

 **Data Analyst @ Accenture AI (_April 2019 - March 2020_)**
-- Developed and implemented a sourcing optimization solution, utilizing analytics and NLP text similarity matching, boosting production efficiency by 20% for a key CPG client amid capacity challenges
+- Developed and implemented a sourcing optimization solution, utilizing analytics and **NLP text similarity matching**, boosting production efficiency by 20% for a key CPG client amid capacity challenges

 **Assistant Systems Engineer @ Accenture AI (_October 2016 - June 2018_)**
 - Resolved technical **Oracle ERP** L1, L2 & L3 service requests for a client in the High Tech Security Solutions